I used to think my dogs were lost or stolen …

 First, let’s talk about why dogs, and especially puppies, need crates.

 Crates may seem cruel to us.
-They’re like little prisons to we humans.
+They’re like little prisons to us humans.
 But crates can actually please your dog’s need for safe, den-like enclosures.

 There are other good reasons to crate train your dog or puppy.